Do you find it difficult to generate consistent revenue for your online course business? You almost certainly require a sales funnel.

-Other audiences gather on Reddit, on Instagram or on YouTube, even on LinkedIn or Pinterest, while other audiences mostly hang out on Twitter.
+Other audiences gather on Reddit, Instagram, or on YouTube, and even on LinkedIn or Pinterest, while other audiences mostly hang out on Twitter.

 You need to do some upfront research and find out where your audience hangs out, and prioritize developing those platforms.

-For educational content, most of the times this means a mix of Facebook Groups, YouTube and Blogging, but other platforms might still be important for your topic.
+For educational content, most of the time this means a mix of Facebook Groups, YouTube, and Blogging, but other platforms might still be important for your topic.